Skip to main content

 My recommendation.

+Start by getting the repeatable work handled: posts, creative, calendar, scheduling, publishing, and performance review.
 Then keep the judgment-heavy work inside: comments, DMs, customer issues, sensitive claims, founder opinions, and sales conversations.

 After 90 days, you will know more.
 Maybe you need a full-time social media manager.
 Maybe a managed service is enough.
 Maybe you need an agency for paid campaigns.
 Maybe you learn that organic social is mostly a credibility layer for your business, and consistency is the whole point.

 That is still useful.
+Better than guessing.

 If you want help deciding.

-If you are choosing between hiring, outsourcing, and managed social media, start with the numbers in the social media management cost guide, then read the broader guide to outsourcing social media management.
+Start with the numbers in the social media management cost guide, then read the broader guide to outsourcing social media management.

 If you are mostly trying to avoid a heavy agency retainer, read social media agency alternative for established businesses.